- Self-Interested Executives

 Relationship between Corporate Governance and Firm Performance

-According to a 2002 survey by McKinsey & Company, nearly 80 percent of institutional investors responded that they would pay a premium for a well-governed company.
-The size of the premium varied by market, ranging from 11 percent for a company in Canada to around 40 percent for a company in Morocco, Egypt, or Russia (see Figure 1.5).35 These results imply that investors perceive well-governed companies to be better investments than poorly governed companies.36 They are also consistent with the idea that governance systems are more important in certain countries than in others.
+According to a survey by McKinsey & Company, nearly 80 percent of institutional investors responded that they would pay a premium for a well-governed company.
+The size of the premium varied by market, ranging from 11 percent for a company in Canada to around 40 percent for a company in Morocco, Egypt, or Russia (see Figure 1.4).36

 As we will see throughout this book, many studies link measures of corporate governance with firm operating and stock price performance.
-Perhaps the most widely cited study was done by Gompers, Ishii, and Metrick (2003).37 They found that companies that employ "shareholder-friendly" governance features significantly outperform companies that employ "shareholder unfriendly" governance features.
-This is an important research study, but as we will see in Chapter 13, these results are not completely definitive.
-Currently, researchers have not produced a reliable litmus test that measures overall governance quality.
+Perhaps the most widely cited study was done by Gompers, Ishii, and Metrick (2003).38 They found that companies that employ “shareholder-friendly” governance features significantly outperform companies that employ “shareholder unfriendly” governance features.
+This is an important research study, but as we will see in Chapter 13, “Corporate Governance Ratings,” these results are not definitive.
+Currently, neither professionals nor researchers have produced a reliable litmus test that measures overall governance quality using a simple common tool.